rawichblue/rawichblue/README.md

 Good design and ease of use are crucial for creating effective websites and applications, and that’s what drives me as a Front-End Developer.
 I specialize in HTML, CSS, JavaScript, React, and Nuxt TS, and have a strong background in responsive UI/UX design.
 My focus is on delivering exceptional user experiences through clean, functional code and thoughtful design.
 I’m always eager to explore new technologies and take on new challenges to enhance my skills

-* 🌍  I'm based in Base On Khonkaen
+* 🌍  I'm based in Khonkaen
 * ✉️  You can contact me at [rawich.itp@gmail.com](mailto:rawich.itp@gmail.com)

 ### Skills